ros-drivers/openni2_camera/README.md

  * The nodelet has been refactored into an rclcpp component called "openni2_wrapper::OpenNI2Driver".
 See the launch folder for an example of how to start this.
- * Since most components in image_proc/depth_image_proc lack lazy pub/sub,
-   the advanced processing graphs in rgbd_launch and openni2_launch are not currently feasible.
+ * rgbd_launch and openni2_launch have not yet been ported (although it is now possible since lazy pub/sub is implemented).
 It is recommended to create a launch file with the specific pipeline you want.
    See the launch folder for an example.

 ## Known Issues

- * There are currently no subscriber connect/disconnect callbacks in ROS2.
-   This package implements a lazy publisher by running a 1Hz update loop and seeing if there are new subscribers.
  * Using "use_device_time" is currently broken.